-Standard Standard's name and effective date Description IFRS 9 Financial Instruments IFRS 9, as issued, reflects the final phase of the IASB's work on the replacement of IAS 39.
-It applies to the following: 1 January 2018 • classification and measurement of financial assets and financial liabilities as defined in IAS 39; a new general hedge accounting model; and a new expected loss impairment model and introducing limited amendments to the classification and measurement requirements for financial assets.
+Standard Standard's name and effective date Description IFRS 9 Financial Instruments 1 January 2018 IFRS 9, as issued, reflects the final phase of the IASB's work on the replacement of IAS 39.
+It applies to the following: classification and measurement of financial assets and financial liabilities as defined in IAS 39; a new general hedge accounting model; a new expected loss impairment model and introducing limited amendments to the classification and measurement requirements for financial assets.
 The impact on the financial statements for the group is currently not yet determinable.
-IFRS 15 Revenue from Contracts with Customers IFRS 15 specifies how and when to recognise revenue as well as requiring entities to provide users of financial statements with more informative, relevant disclosures.
-The standard provides a single, principles-based five-step model 1 January 2017 to be applied to all contracts with customers.
+IFRS 15 Revenue from Contracts with Customers 1 January 2018 IFRS 15 specifies how and when to recognise revenue as well as requiring entities to provide users of financial statements with more informative, relevant disclosures.
+The standard provides a single, principles-based five- step model to be applied to all contracts with customers.
 The impact on the financial statements for the group is currently not yet determinable.
-IAS 1 IAS 1 - Disclosure Initiative (Amendments) The amendments aim at clarifying IAS 1 to address perceived impediments to preparers exercising their judgement in presenting their financial reports.
+IFRS 16 Leases 1 January 2019 IFRS 16 establishes the principles for the recognition, measurement, presentation and disclosure of leases.
+The standard provides a single lessee accounting model, requiring lessees to recognise assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
+Lessors continue to classify leases as operating or finance with the standard's approach to lessor accounting substantially unchanged from its predecessor, IAS 17.
+The group is in the process of assessing the overall impact the new standard will have on the financial statements.
+IAS 1 Disclosure Initiative (Amendments) The amendments aim at clarifying IAS 1 to address perceived impediments to preparers exercising their judgement in presenting their financial reports.
 1 January 2016 This amendment will impact the disclosure in the group's financial statements.
+IAS 7 Disclosure Initiative (Amendments) 1 January 2017 The amendment requires disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash flow and non-cash flow changes.
+This amendment will impact the disclosure in the group's financial statements.
+IAS 12 Recognition of Deferred Tax Assets for Unrealised The amendment aims at clarifying the accounting for deferred tax assets for unrealised losses on debt instruments measured at fair value.
+Losses (Amendments) 1 January 2017 The amendments clarify that an entity needs to consider whether tax law restricts the sources of taxable profits against which it may make deductions on the reversal of that deductible temporary difference.
+Furthermore, the amendments provide guidance on how an entity should determine future taxable profits and explains in which circumstances taxable profit may include the recovery of some assets for more than their carrying amount.
+The impact on the financial statements for the group is not considered to be material.

-The following standards, amendments and interpretations that have been issued but are not yet effective have been assessed for applicability to the group.
+The following standards, amendments and interpretations have been issued but are not yet effective and have been assessed for applicability to the group.
 Management has concluded that they are not applicable to the business of the group and are not expected to have a significant impact on future financial statements.

-IFRS 10 and IAS 28 - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments): effective for periods on or after 1 January 2016
+IFRS 10 and IAS 28 - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments): effective period has been postponed indefinitely by the IASB pending the outcome of its research project on the equity method of accounting